YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 ## The ASCII control characters type

 The module `ASCII_Ctrl`  defines types following the four-level
-framwork: abstract, ground, logic and groundi.
+framework: abstract, ground, logic and groundi.
 Although it takes about thirty lines to enumerate all the control character names, the mathematical nature of these definitions are simple: even simpler than the types of logic lists and Peano numbers which we learnt previously.